This diesel-powered Type A motorhome, part of the Newmar Mobility Lineup, features the company’s latest wheelchair-accessible floor plan.

 My review unit featured Muslin décor, one of three interior choices offered.
 Carmel-glazed cherry, also one of three selections, was used for the raised-panel hardwood cabinetry and trim throughout.

-The Ventana is equipped with high-quality entertainment systems.
+Even more, the Ventana is equipped with high-quality entertainment systems.
 Sony TVs and optional Blu-ray players were matched with a surround-sound system.
-Other test coach options included a Winegard Rayzar automatic digital antenna for bringing in local broadcast TV stations; a Winegard in-motion satellite dish to capture satellite TV signals while on the move; and Winegard’s cellular Wi-Fi prep and Wi-Fi Ranger Sky3 Pack router to boost cellular and campground Wi-Fi service to any wireless device in the RV.
+Other test coach options included a Winegard Rayzar automatic digital antenna for bringing in local broadcast TV stations; a Winegard in-motion satellite dish to capture satellite TV signals while on the move; and, lastly, Winegard’s cellular Wi-Fi prep and Wi-Fi Ranger Sky3 Pack router to boost cellular and campground Wi-Fi service to any wireless device in the RV.

 As noted, the ability-equipped Ventana 4311 is not just a coach with a wheelchair lift added.
 Granted, the lift is a major component, but it’s the overall interior design that makes this motorhome what it is.
 For example, the dinette allows easy access for someone in a wheelchair.
-In the bathroom, the huge shower can be rolled right into.
+Also, one can roll right into the huge shower in the bathroom.
 The bathroom vanity has no cabinets beneath the sink, also accommodating a wheelchair occupant.
 The circuit breaker panel and all related controls for the plumbing, heating and air conditioning, electrical systems, and awnings are located in a cabinet mounted at a lower level.

 The 4311 is wide and open even when the slideouts are retracted, so it’s possible to navigate easily to the bathroom or dinette when extending the slides is not possible.